faadbsg/Weather_App/README.md

 # 📱 Weather App
 This project was implemented in flutter.
-This app display the weather in Paris for the next 5 days.
+This app displays the weather in Paris for the next 5 days.

 ## Demo
 ### Email invalid, login, logout